© Crown copyright 2021

 Example scenario 1

-Joy receives a direct payment that she uses to fund counselling sessions and activities in the community, to support her mental health.
+Joy receives a direct payment (through a personal health budget) that she uses to fund counselling sessions and activities in the community, to support her mental health.
 The payment helps to reduce isolation.
-As a result of coronavirus and social isolation, Joy is no longer able to receive counselling, nor can she engage in community activities.
+As a result of coronavirus and social isolation, Joy was no longer able to receive counselling, nor engage in community activities.

 Joy contacted her direct payment support service saying she was feeling vulnerable, anxious and isolated living alone during social isolation.
-They discussed with Joy how she might be able to feel less isolated, and during the discussion it emerged that she did not have access to a computer.
+The support service discussed with Joy how she might be able to feel less isolated, and during the discussion it emerged that Joy did not have access to a computer.

-Together, they drew up a plan for Joy to approach her social worker, proposing that she used her budget more flexibly and bought a laptop.
-Joy’s social worker was very receptive to the idea and approved it.
-Joy also received training on how to use her laptop through an online tutorial – supported to do this by Joy’s social worker.
+Together, they drew up a plan for Joy to approach her social worker, proposing that Joy used her budget more flexibly to buy a laptop.
+Joy's social worker was very receptive to the idea and approved it.
+Joy also received training on how to use her laptop through an online tutorial – supported to do this by her social worker.

-Receiving her laptop has changed Joy’s life during the lockdown.
+Receiving her laptop has changed Joy's life during COVID-19.
 Her anxiety and stress levels have fallen dramatically, and she has managed to restart her counselling sessions via video call.
-This was achieved at no additional cost but has changed Joy’s life and improved her health and wellbeing.
+This was achieved at no additional cost but has changed Joy's life and improved her health and wellbeing.

 Example scenario 2

 Zeenat and Eoin both have autism and receive direct payments to support their wider care needs.

 The couple usually enjoy visiting their local pub each day for their favourite meal, which they pay for themselves.
 When the pub closed as a consequence of the COVID-19 pandemic, Zeenat and Eoin became increasingly concerned and anxious as they could not do this anymore.